Dilsv/Interactivelearning/README.md

 ### Quiz
 #### *Quiz elements*
 The quiz is made up of the following:
-- Two progress items (question & score counts), which remain at the top of the quiz on opposite sides of the page so the user can see their progress.
+- Two progress items (question & score counts), which remain at the bottom of the quiz beneath the answer boxes.
 - Question, this is dynamically created each time a new question is generated but always remains in the centre of the screen.
 - Answer buttons, these are styled in a simple way to highlight the answer choices.
-The border colour will change on the user answering correctly or incorrectly.
+The border colour will change on the user answering correctly or incorrectly. ---------------------------

 ### End page